 We know that reading is one of the most important skills the children will ever learn.
 The children at William Alvey have lots of opportunities to read at school and we try and promote reading in as many ways as we can.

-To get the children started in Reception we teach phonics based on the ‘Letters and Sounds’ programme.
-Our reading schemes (Rising Stars Reading Planet and Oxford Reading Tree) are matched to each phase of Letters and Sounds; these books include the key sounds and high frequency words covered within each book which enables our parents to fully support their child with their reading development.
+We use Rocket Phonics (a DFE validated systematic synthetics programme).
+Our reading scheme (Rising Stars Reading Planet) follows the progression of our phonics teaching enabling every child to read at a level matched to their phonic knowledge.
 The children’s progression in phonics is assessed termly throughout Reception and KS1 and specific, individual targets are set to support pupils with any gaps in their knowledge.
 Phonics intervention is delivered in small groups or 1:1 depending on the needs of each child.
 Parents are given termly updates on their child’s assessments through teacher feedback and Reception parents are also able to keep track of their child’s reading progress on ‘Tapestry’.
 A phonics workshop is held for Reception parents so that a reading partnership between home and school can flourish from day one.

 At the end of Year 1 all the children in the UK take a phonics assessment and this indicates where the children are compared to national expectations.
 The children have a chance to retake this test half way through Year 2.
 Our children consistently perform above the national average.